HanadaLee/ngx_http_internal_redirect_module/README.md

 **Context:** *http, server, location*

 Sets the new URI for internal redirection of the request.
 It is also possible to use a named location instead of the URI.
 The replacement value can contain variables.
 If the uri value is empty, then the redirect will not be made.
+After an internal redirect occurs, the request URI will be changed, and request will be returns to the NGX_HTTP_SERVER_REWRITE_PHASE (server_rewrite) phase.
+The request proceeds with a server default location.
+Later at NGX_HTTP_FIND_CONFIG_PHASE (find_config) a new location is chosen based on the new request URI.

+> For more information about nginx request phases, please refer to [Development guide#http_phases](https://nginx.org/en/docs/dev/development_guide.html#http_phases)

 The optional `-i` parameter specifies that a case-insensitive regular expression match should be performed.